BlyDoesCoding/Irene/README.md

 ## Acknowledgments

 - A big thank you to the Go programming community for their valuable resources and tutorials.
+- Image processing in this project is powered by the [bimg](https://github.com/h2non/bimg) library by [h2non](https://github.com/h2non).

 Enjoy resizing images with Irene!